Sir Brian Talboys RIP

 Born in Whanganui in 1921, Sir Brian served in the air force during World War II.
 After the war, he settled in Southland as a farmer and entered politics, winning the Wallace seat in 1957.

-He was agriculture minister, science minister and then education minister under Holyoake, before becoming deputy of the in Opposition in 1974, under Muldoon.
+He was agriculture minister, science minister and then education minister under Holyoake, before becoming deputy leader of the National Party in Opposition in 1974, under Muldoon.

 After National’s victory in the 1975 election, he became deputy prime minister and served in that role for the first two terms of the Muldoon Government, retiring in 1981.